kirinotkiri/bash-scaffold/README.md

 3. Save and exit.

 ### Option 2: Download & Paste
-1. Download the scaffold file from this repository:
+1. Download the scaffold file from this repository
+2. Make it executable and move to /usr/local/bin
 ```bash
 sudo chmod +x (your downloads folder)/scaffold
 sudo mv scaffold /usr/local/bin